 16th Street graduates will enter the industry well-trained across a wide variety of techniques, psychologically resilient and equipped with the most advanced interpersonal communication skills needed to have the artistic edge in such a highly competitive field.

 Actors forge connections at 16th Street with industry professionals as they embark upon or continue their career as professional actors.
 Actors who train through 16th Street have secured representation within esteemed agencies worldwide and have performed on stages and screens in Australia and internationally

 Entry into the Part Time Program is based on audition and interview.

-The purpose of this technique is to help you develop a balanced state of alignment conducive to a creative state of being.
-The Alexander Technique supports you to find ease in performance and movement, through letting go of tension.
-You will build strength and endurance to create powerful characterisations without strain through this globally recognised and fundamental training technique of the actor’s craft.
+The Alexander Technique supports you to find ease in performance and movement through letting go of tension, developing a creative state of being through a balanced state of alignment.
+Develop the strength and endurance to create powerful characterisation, without strain, through this globally-recognised technique, fundamental to the actor’s craft.

 Uta Hagen Technique

 There is a deep level to the work great actors do to create complex characters who reveal the truth about humanity.
 Learn how to bring yourself fully to the characters you play and identify with the character’s given circumstances.
 Your work develops through a series of craft-based exercises devised by Uta Hagen as taught at the HB Studio in New York.

 By putting all of your focus and attention on your scene partner you are propelled into the spontaneous moment-to-moment life of the scene.
 Using the Meisner Technique, you will strengthen your emotional honesty and imagination.
 Learn and experience the power of listening, following impulses and trusting your instincts.